tvld/feathers-chat-groups/README.md

 ## About

-This repository includes the TypeScript and JavaScript API server from the [official Feathers chat guide](https://dove.feathersjs.com/guides/basics/generator.html) as well as chat frontend examples for different frameworks.
+This repository includes the server application from the [official Feathers chat guide](https://dove.feathersjs.com/guides/basics/generator.html) as well as chat frontend examples for different frameworks.

 ## API server

 ### TypeScript

-The TypeScript version of the chat API server can be found in the [typescript folder](./typescript/).
+The TypeScript version of the chat API server can be found in the [feathers-chat-ts](./feathers-chat-ts/).
 To start it install the dependencies like this:

 ```
-cd typescript
+cd feathers-chat-ts
 npm install
 ```

-Then compile the source code and run the database migration which will initialize an SQLite datbase in the `feathers-chat.sqlite` file.
+Then compile the source code and run the database migration which will initialize an SQLite database in the `feathers-chat.sqlite` file.

 ```
 npm run compile